 As a wedding planner you want soon to be brides to think of you when they have to plan their wedding.

-There has never been a better time with the digital tools that are available to us, to build this type of omnipresence in a small scale to dominate your corner of the market and to become the #1 leader in your area.
+There has never been a better time with the digital tools that are available to us, to build this type of search engine optimisation omnipresence in a small scale to dominate your corner of the market and to become the #1 leader in your area.

-Especially when 99% of your competition is still stuck in “Mainstream SEO Doom” and ignoring these 3 fundamental truths.
+Especially in New Zealand when 99% of your competition is still stuck in “Mainstream SEO Doom” and ignoring these 3 fundamental truths.

 Fundamental Truth #3 Two-Sentence Summary: A few top rankings won’t move the needle for your business.
 When you achieve digital omnipresence your prospects are going to recognise your brand and as you acquire “niche celebrity” status your closing rates will increase because prospects know who you are before they contact you.